RULES AND Guidelines

 ELITE PERFORMANCE TEAM

-Dancers will be selected at each regional to participate on our Elite Performance Team.
+Dancers will be selected at each regional to participate in our Elite Performance Team.
 The EPT dancers will attend rehearsals during nationals to learn a routine from out EPT choreographer.
 Our Elite Performance team will open the show at our final showdown.
 Rehearsal schedules will be sent out with the national finals schedule.
 A T-shirt must be purchased to use as the costume for $25.00.

 CONTOUR DANCE WORKSHOP SCHOLARSHIPS